-Following implementation of the Plan's current investment strategy, as at 30 June 2022, the Plan's 1 year 95% Value at Risk was estimated to be around £30m.
-This means that there is estimated to be a 1 in 20 chance that the Plan's funding position will worsen by £30m or more, compared to the expected position, over a one year period.
+As at 30 June 2023, the Plan's 1 year 95% Value at Risk was estimated to be around £16m.
+This means that there is estimated to be a 1 in 20 chance that the Plan's funding position will worsen by £16m or more, compared to the expected position, over a one year period.
 When deciding on the current investment strategy, we believed this level of risk to be appropriate given the Plan's objectives.